babakontheweb/babakontheweb/README.md

 # Career Summary

-I am a systems architect with 15+ years of experience focusing on scalable, testable solutions, continuous integration techniques, and managing projects across the SDLC.
+I am a systems architect with 15+ years of experience focusing on scalable & testable solutions, continuous integration, and managing projects across the SDLC.

 ## Developer Tools and Platforms